 Why you will love this recipe:

-- It’s such a delicious holiday treat, and even though it’s made from scratch you are going to love how easy it is to make!
+- It's such a delicious holiday treat, and even though this homemade dessert is made from scratch you are going to love how easy it is to make!

 - Dark chocolate and white chocolate layers are topped with crushed candy canes to give this peppermint bark the best mint chocolate flavour.

-- It makes a great gift or dessert to bring to holiday events and will keep well in the fridge for weeks.
+- It makes a great gift or dessert to bring to Christmas or holiday events and will keep well in the fridge for weeks.

 - It's a great make-ahead dessert for holiday gatherings and events.